emfeltham/FormulaCompiler.jl/README.md

 - **Analytical derivatives**: Built-in derivative compilation for marginal effects
 - **Full ecosystem compatibility**: Works with GLM.jl, MixedModels.jl, StandardizedPredictors.jl
 - **Extensible architecture**: Evaluator trees enable custom backends and analysis
+- **Generality**: The system should work for any possible formula that works with StatsModels.jl.

 ## Installation